AstreaTSS/AstreaTSS/README.md

-# Astrea, the Star Maiden
+# Astrea, the Star Sorceress

 Hey!
 I'm just a random girl on here.
 I'm *far* from being the most skilled at programming, but I make a *bunch* of stuff in Python.
 It's *mostly* just Discord bots and Discord Python libraries, but sometimes I expand out a bit and dip my toes into other places, too.